NIRSpec Target Acquisition

-Guide star acquisition with a guide star in the Fine Guidance Sensor is different from target acquisition which this article describes.
-Guide star acquisition occurs at the start of each visit, delivering an expected fine pointing accuracy of 0.10" (1-σ error, per axis).
-Following that, either the MSATA or WATA target acquisition method can be used to place the science source into a small science aperture with the accuracy required to perform subsequent science observations.
+Guide star acquisition with a guide star in the Fine Guidance Sensor is different from target acquisition described in this article.
+Guide star acquisition occurs at the start of each visit, delivering an on-orbit observed fine pointing accuracy of 0.10" radial.
+Following that, either the MSATA or WATA target acquisition method can be used to place the science source in a small science aperture with the accuracy required to perform subsequent science observations.

 MSATA, described in Table 2, is the preferred target acquisition method for multi-object spectroscopy with the MSA.
 It uses reference stars in the MSA FOV, which are different from the single guide star used to more coarsely point the telescope during guide star acquisition.

 WATA, also described in Table 2, is an alternative target acquisition method for NIRSpec fixed slit and BOTS observations, and can also be used with IFU observations as well as for some MOS observations.
 It can be performed with the science target itself, or optionally, with an offset star.
 A nearby offset star is used, for example, when the science source is too bright for WATA itself, and could saturate in the first group of the detector readout pattern.